Gutter Guard Installation vs Regular Cleaning: Long-Term Cost Analysis for Everett Homeowners

 Stretch the timeline and the math flips.

-Break-even on a guard system typically lands between years 5 and 8.
-After that, every year you stay in the home is essentially free gutter protection, with long-term savings in the $380 to $500 per year range.
+Break-even on a guard system typically lands between years 5 and 8 for heavy-debris properties.
+After that, every year you stay in the home represents real savings, with guards avoiding the recurring annual cleaning expense entirely in the best-performing scenarios.

 If you bought your home in a neighborhood like Silver Lake, View Ridge, or near Forest Park and plan to stay a decade or more, the long-term savings argument for guards is real.